 Enhua Wang is an associate professor of Power Machinery and Engineering at the Beijing Institute of Technology since 2016, teaching courses on internal combustion engines.
-He got his bachelor and master degrees at the Department of Automotive Engineering of the Tsinghua University (China) in 2000 and 2003.
-In 2013, he received his PhD degree from the Beijing University of Technology in the field of engine combustion, conservation, and emissions control.
+He got his bachelor's and master's degrees at the Department of Automotive Engineering of Tsinghua University (China) in 2000 and 2003.
+In 2013, he received his Ph.D. degree from the Beijing University of Technology in the field of engine combustion, conservation, and emissions control.
 Then he got a postdoctoral fellowship at the State Key Laboratory of Automotive Safety and Energy, Tsinghua University.
-In 2015, he worked the School of Engineering, Glasgow University (UK) as a research associate for one year.
+In 2015, he worked at the School of Engineering, Glasgow University (UK) as a research associate for one year.
 His research topics are organic Rankine cycle technology, simulation and control of internal combustion engine, and hybrid-electric powertrains.